beatgammit/tar-async/README.md

 * callback- callback each time a record is read; parameters are
   * err- only used when checksums don't match
   * header- header data (see `header.js` for details
-  * fileStream- Readable Stream; file contents will be emitted
+  * fileStream- Readable Stream; chunks will be emitted as Buffer objects